petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 ### General

-These options modify color and spacing on elements that appear on every page of your Site.
+These options modify color and spacing on elements that appear on every page of your site.
 For example, the *Body Background* option changes the background color of all pages.

 ### Layout